 Useful tools and equipment

-Heat Resistant Cooking Gloves to protect your hands
+1- Heat Resistant Cooking Gloves to protect your hands

-Dutch Oven Lid Stand is really nice to have a place to set the lid of the dutch oven so you don’t have to set it on the ground when you take if off of the dutch oven to check on the food, to hold a clean plate or serving bowl as you serve up your scrumptious delight!
+2- Dutch Oven Lid Stand is really nice to have a place to set the lid of the dutch oven so you don’t have to set it on the ground when you take if off of the dutch oven to check on the food, to hold a clean plate or serving bowl as you serve up your scrumptious delight!

-Charcoal Chimney Starter makes getting those charcoal briquettes going a breeze
+4- Charcoal Chimney Starter makes getting those charcoal briquettes going a breeze

-Barbecue / Grill Tongs – Mr Grill to put the charcoal in to the chimney, also to place the hot briquettes where needed
+6- Barbecue / Grill Tongs – Mr Grill to put the charcoal in to the chimney, also to place the hot briquettes where needed

 7- Galvanized Charcoal and Ash Can with Lid to put your hot coals in if you are BBQ on your patio, or where small children or pets can get to them, this is really helpful

-Dutch ovens – we suggest various sizes so you can easily stack them.
+- We suggest various sizes so you can easily stack them.

 The many reasons to have Dutch ovens and know how to use them:

-- If the power is out, a Dutch oven is another source of cooking.
+- If the power is out, a dutch oven is another source of cooking.
 Just make sure that you cook with them outside.
 NEVER light charcoal in an enclosed area, such as a garage or inside your house as carbon monoxide gas quickly rises to dangerous levels that can be fatal.

-- By stacking your Dutch ovens you can cook multiple foods at the same time.
+- By stacking your dutch ovens you can cook multiple foods at the same time.